DougUOT/Plotly/README.md

 ![](https://github.com/DougUOT/Plotly/blob/main/Resources/Images/Capture3_2.PNG)

-Using a filter such as 952, see below that the bar, bubble and gauge chart are working correctly, also the dashboard is connected and interactive according as selected by the user.
+Using a filter such as 952, see below that the bar, bubble, and gauge chart are working correctly; the dashboard is connected and interactive according as selected by the user.

 ![](https://github.com/DougUOT/Plotly/blob/main/Resources/Images/Capture3_3.PNG)

-Another filter, for example, using the ID: 962, see below that the bar, bubble and gauge chart are working correctly, also the dashboard is connected and interactive according as selected by the user.
+Another filter, for example, using the ID: 962, see below that the bar, bubble and gauge chart are working correctly; also the dashboard is connected and interactive according as selected by the user.

 ![](https://github.com/DougUOT/Plotly/blob/main/Resources/Images/Capture3_4.PNG)